wangdeze18/Multilingual-Adapter-for-SE/README.md

 # Datasets and Models

 The data statistics of original CodeSearchNet is shown in the table below.
+The dataset contains about 2 million pairs of function-documentation pairs and about another 4 million functions without an associated documentation.
 | Programming Language | w/ documentation |  All  |
 | :------------------- | :------: | :----: |
 | Python               | 503,502  | 1,156,085 |